Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we provide an empirical evaluation of our methods in domains with a variety of characteristics: discrete states, continuous states, and continuous action spaces.
 Some domains include multitask learning and single task learning.
-As a brief summary, our results show the following: \begin{enumerate} \item CRM and HRM outperform the cross-product baselines in all our experiments. \item CRM converges to the best policies in all but one experiment. \item HRM tends to initially learn faster than CRM but converges to suboptimal policies. \item The gap between CRM/HRM and the cross-product baseline increases when learning in a multitask setting. \item Reward shaping helps CRM in discrete domains but it does not in continuous domains. \end{enumerate}
+Most of the tasks considered have been expressed using simple reward machines, though those used in Section \ref{sec:res-cheetah} require the full formulation as we describe below.
+As a brief summary, our results show the following: \begin{enumerate} \itemsep0em \item CRM and HRM outperform the cross-product baselines in all our experiments. \item CRM converges to the best policies in all but one experiment. \item HRM tends to initially learn faster than CRM but converges to suboptimal policies. \item The gap between CRM/HRM and the cross-product baseline increases when learning in a multitask setting. \item Reward shaping helps in discrete domains but it does not in continuous domains. \end{enumerate}